jsrn/jsrn.github.io/best.md

 1. The Song of Achilles - Madeleine Miller (MY HEART)
 1. The Emperor's Edge - Lindsay Buroker
 1. Magician - Raymond Feist (dunno if it's that good, but it was the right book at the right time, and sent me down a long path of reading most of the series)
+1. Lord Foul's Bane - Stephen Donaldson (VERY Tolkien, loathsome protagonist)

 <h2 id="general-fiction">Books (General Fiction)</h2>

+1. The Terror - Dan Simmons (a confluence of my interests in horror, lost expeditions, and very good writing)
 1. Down the Garden Path - Beverly Nichols (semi-fictionalised gardening memoir)
-1. The Piano Tuner - Daniel Mason (general fiction)
+1. The Piano Tuner - Daniel Mason
 1. Out - Natsuo Kirino (thriller)
 1. The Kite Runner - Khaled Hosseini
 1. Shōgun - James Clavell (epic in scope, great story)